ZJU-REAL/Awesome-GUI-Agents/README.md

 We have dedicated a separate chapter to datasets and benchmarks for GUI Agents, with all content presented in chronological order.

 ### Technical Report
+Fara-7B: An Efficient Agentic Model for Computer Use

 Game-TARS: Pretrained Foundation Models for Scalable Generalist Multimodal Game Agents

 UltraCUA: A Foundation Model for Computer Use Agents with Hybrid Action